Glacier Bay Bird Checklists

 As of September, 2013, 274 species of birds have been recorded in Glacier Bay National Park and Preserve.
 The high diversity and abundance of birdlife is due to the variety and extent of favorable breeding habitats available within the park, many of which contain ample food resources and low numbers of land predators.

 In the winter, the number of land birds present in the park dwindles.
-Ravens, crows, magpies, winter wrens and woodpeckers are not uncommon.
-Large mixed flocks of pine siskins, redpolls and chickadees feed on alder cones and grass seeds.
+Common Ravens, Northwestern Crows, Black-billed Magpies, Pacific Wrens and Three-toed Woodpeckers are not uncommon.
+Large mixed flocks of Pine Siskins and Common Redpolls feed on alder cones and grass seeds.

 But come summer, substantial populations of several neotropical migrant warblers, thrushes and other songbirds come to the bay to nest.
 Ruby-crowned Kinglets, Fox Sparrows, Yellow-rumped Warblers and Varied Thrushes are among the many birds that can be easily seen in the Bartlett Cove area.
 In terms of variety and abundance, landbirds are most common at lower elevations in shrub and deciduous plant communities.
 They are less common in high alpine regions, glacial barrens, spruce and hemlock forests, and boggy peatlands.
 After the long quiet winter, human residents look forward to their return in the spring when every beach thicket and mountainside in the park comes alive with song.